 Financial Plan or Budgeting

 In this part of the business plan, you make detailed estimates and plan the company’s budget.
 Usually, a company has one-time costs and recurring costs.
 One-time costs can include buying equipment or space, advertising signage, etc. Recurring costs can include consumables, raw materials, rent, utilities, salaries, and the purchase of goods.
+You should do research to be as on top of finances as possible, such as reading a guide on 7 Strategies For Managing Cashflow in Your Printing Business.

 Expected Results, Risk Assessment, and Development Prospects.